hesamzia/Mobile_App_With_Python/README.md

 ### How to Start Each Chat
 - At the beginning of each chat, copy a short summary of the project:

-Project: Python-based Android SMS automation app for Android 9
+Project: Python-based Android SMS automation app for Android 9<br/>
-Features: Foreground service, CSV tracking, SMS sending, delivery status
+Features: Foreground service, CSV tracking, SMS sending, delivery status<br/>
-Libraries: pandas, openpyxl, jnius (Chaquopy)
+Libraries: pandas, openpyxl, jnius (Chaquopy)<br/>
 Goal: Implement module X

 - Include previous deliverables or file names, so the new chat has everything it needs.